Skip to content

 Within two working days of the standard review meeting the Fostering Business Support Staff will ensure that the Foster Carer is sent a copy of the review record along with a signature sheet to complete and a letter confirming their approval.
 The Foster Carer will be asked to return the signature sheet to the Fostering service who will take responsibility for uploading it on to the LCS (computer) system

-The Fostering Service will ensure all first reviews are submitted to the North Yorkshire Fostering Panel for consideration.
+The Fostering Service will ensure all first review s are submitted to the North Yorkshire Fostering Panel for consideration.

 An enhanced review involves a face to face meeting with the Foster Carer and where an enhanced review is to be held the IRO Manager will allocate an IRO within 5 working days of the decision to hold an enhanced review and will advise the Fostering business support staff and the SSW.